GenoImel/Architectures/Enterprise Architecture/Documentation~/CodingStandards.md

 }
 ```

 To summarize the above templates and commentary, `States` represent Finite State Machines (FSMs).
 They mandate specific implementation patterns to ensure that state transitions, known as `State Change Events`, occur in a designated sequence.
 Through the provided core scripts, the FSMs are designed to be class-based rather than reliant on enums, offering a more flexible and type-safe approach.
 This method of state management requires the use of `interfaces` and companion scripts such as `IState` and `IFiniteState`, to define and manage the FSMs.
 The sample provided, `ExampleStateMachine`, illustrates this by defining class-based states like `RedState`, `BlueState`, and `GreenState`.
 Additionally, `Message Events` like `StateChangedMessage` enable communication between different FSMs, allowing for a hierarchical structure of states.
-The use of `interfaces` and base classes, such as `BaseStateMachine`, ensure a consistent state change pattern across the application, whereas the use of `IStateMachine` facillitates runtime bootstrapping and the use of the service locator pattern through generic typing.
+The use of `interfaces` and base classes, such as `BaseStateMachine`, ensure a consistent state change pattern across the application, whereas the use of `IStateMachine` facilitates runtime bootstrapping and the use of the service locator pattern through generic typing.

 ## Message Events

-`Message Events` are a nice decoupled alternative to Unity/C# `actions`, `events`, and `delagates`.
+`Message Events` are a nice decoupled alternative to Unity/C# `actions`, `events`, and `delegates`.
 They allow for events to be communicated across the application by simply adding a listener for the `Message Event` in `OnEnable()`, and only require that the script listening for the `Message Event` uses `RootName.Core` and the namespace that the `Messages` script lives in.

 When defining `Message Events` in the application, we create a `Messages` script that lives in the folder with the scripts that are most closely associated with publishing these messages.
 Here is a simple example for creating new `Message Events`: